-Published: July 2022
+Published: July 2023

-We are a founding signatory to the Operating Principles for Impact Management (the Impact Principles).
+British International Investment is a founding signatory to the Operating Principles for Impact Management (the Impact Principles).
 The Impact Principles provide a reference point against which the impact management systems of funds and institutions may be assessed.
-They draw on emerging best practices from a range of asset managers, asset owners, asset allocators and development finance institutions.1
+They draw on emerging best practices from a range of asset managers, asset owners, asset allocators, and development finance institutions.1

-This Disclosure Statement affirms that our core/client business, including (a) impact management systems; (b) policies and practices; and (c) investment services (including debt, equity, trade and supply chain finance, asset management, syndications, derivatives and structured finance, and blended finance instruments) are managed in alignment with the Impact Principles.
-Total portfolio net assets under management in alignment with the Impact Principles are \$10.45 billion2 as of 31 December 2021.3 At the end of this Disclosure Statement, you will find an independent verification by Tideline Inc. We take the findings of this verification seriously, and will be working to bring our policies, procedures and practice up to the highest standards on all Impact Principles.
+This Disclosure Statement affirms that BII's core/client business, including (a) impact management systems; (b) policies and practices; and (c) investment services (including debt, equity, trade and supply chain finance, asset management, syndications, derivatives and structured finance, and blended finance instruments) are managed in alignment with the Impact Principles.
+Total portfolio net assets under management in alignment with the Impact Principles is USD 9.69 billion2 as of 31 December 2022.3 no Dube